BoE says banks may be underestimating fintech threat

 “These dynamics seem likely to impact both the quantity and price of banks’ overdraft products, which could lead to a material reduction in their profitability,” the BoE said.

-Overdraft revenues contribute 2.6 billion pounds ($3.5 billion)to annual pretax profits at major UK banks, it added.
+Overdraft revenues contribute 2.6 billion pounds to annual pretax profits at major UK banks, it added.
 Banks could also lose to fintechs some of the 800 million pounds in fees they charge for providing payments services.

 Fintechs may also break or weaken the link between a bank and its customer.